 In all aspects of the quality management system, each division continuously carries out internal audits, assesses the operational system, and carries out the PDCA cycle's do, check, and act steps.
 Furthermore, every year each division sets key quality measures and targets based on the Group's new year policy and then plans and executes a fiscal year plan based on these measures and targets.

-With the goal of establishing a Daikin quality that meets customer expectations, the air conditioning divisions strove to address defects at an early stage through expanding traceability efforts in order to ensure quality that customers can trust.
+With the goal of establishing a Daikin quality that meets customer expectations, the air conditioning divisions strive to take the following initiatives

 In the chemicals divisions, we have been conducting reviews based on a four-level management system consisting of development theme verification, technology establishment, business-viability establishment, and mass-productivity.
 As key review standards, in addition to the four criteria of product quality, monotsukuri (the art of manufacturing), cost-effectiveness, and compliance, we focus on safety and environmental consciousness.
-Because we were not able to get evaluations from customers and the industry with regards to criteria in the stage of business-viability establishment, since fiscal 2015 we have increased the number of inspections we do to strengthen design review functionality.
+Because we were not able to get evaluations in the past from customers and the industry with regards to criteria in the stage of business-viability establishment, we are increasing the number of inspections we do to strengthen design review functionality.

 During the development stage, we perform forced ignition tests on actual products to ensure that even if an accident occurs due to a faulty product the problem does not spread beyond the product itself.

 Every two years, Daikin holds a meeting of the Global Product Structural Audit.
 With participation by quality control managers from production bases, the goal of this meeting is to share know-how and bring together those working on the front lines of quality so as to ensure that Daikin's product structural auditing is conducted at the highest possible level worldwide.

 We have two systems for gathering information—on customers and products—from markets around the world.
 The information is used to solve problems at each base and thus create better products.